Real Estate Tax

 The property owner may retain the property by redeeming the tax deed application any time before the property is sold at public auction.
 In other words, if delinquent property taxes are paid off while property is in a tax deed application status, the applicant is reimbursed for their total investment, accrued interest and the tax deed sale process is stopped.

 As part of the Tax Deed process, the Clerk of the Circuit Court sets the sale date and notifies the applicant of the additional costs associated with the sale, which the applicant must pay.
-These additional costs include the advertising cost, mailing cost and the Sheriff’s fees.
 Please note, the tax deed foreclosure process can take months to complete due to statutory requirements governing tax deed sales.
-Generally, tax deed sales are held in the Jury Auditorium on the 2nd Floor of the George E. Edgecomb Courthouse located at 800 East Twiggs Street, Tampa 33602.

 Under the Bankruptcy Code, a tax lien for unpaid property tax is classified as a secured claim, meaning the debt is secured by the value of your property.
 In a Chapter 7 bankruptcy, secured claims are paid first through the sale of your assets, with property tax liens often taking priority over all other debt.
 Most tax debts cannot be eliminated in a Chapter 7 bankruptcy and must be repaid in a Chapter 13 bankruptcy.
 Generally, if you do not surrender your property to the bankruptcy court or trustee, you are still responsible for unpaid property taxes.

-The Tax Collector is prohibited from attempting to collect your tax debt during bankruptcy proceedings as a result of the automatic stay that goes into effect as soon as you file for bankruptcy protection.
-If you include the property in the bankruptcy estate, the Tax Collector will look to the court-appointed bankruptcy trustee (Chapter 7) or to your repayment plan (Chapter 13) for collection of your debt.
-If your property has no equity and the trustee abandons it, the Tax Collector looks to the property itself for collection of the debt, in accordance with Florida statutes.
+The Tax Collector is prohibited from attempting to collect your tax debt during bankruptcy proceedings as a result of the automatic stay.
+If you include the property in the bankruptcy estate, the Tax Collector or an owner of your tax certificate(s) will look to the court-appointed bankruptcy trustee (Chapter 7) or to your repayment plan (Chapter 13) for collection of your debt.
+If your property has no equity and the trustee abandons it, the Tax Collector looks to the property itself for collection of the debt, in accordance with Florida Statutes.